Acupuncture for Arthritis

 Acupuncture has been used for thousands of years to reduce joint pain, swelling, and stiffness which comes from arthritis.
-Acupuncture not only treats symptoms, like taking a painkiller, but also corrects imbalances in the body, thereby, allowing the body to heal itself.
+Acupuncture not only treats symptoms, like taking a painkiller, but also works to naturally reduce inflammation in the body.

 Acupuncture Understanding of Arthritis